PrathameshDeshpande/ML_Intern_Technocolab/README.md

 # ML_Intern_Technocolab
-## This Repo Contains two sub folders regarding Work Done in this Internship
+## This Repo Contains Two sub folders regarding Work Done in this Internship
 * **Mini Project Has Been Completed And Launched ONLINE 🥳🥳**
 * **👾  https://perkinson-classifier.herokuapp.com  👾**
 * **Main Project Has Been Completed And Deployed Through Heroku**